Moving to Arizona: Vehicle Registration Guide

 The VLT replaces what most states call a personal property tax.
 The formula is published in ARS 28-5801 and uses the original manufacturer's suggested retail price (MSRP), not current market value or actual purchase price.

-Two notes the MVD will not volunteer.
-First, the rate drops to $2.89 per $100 after the first registration in some legislative scenarios; check the renewal notice.
-Second, alternative-fuel vehicles registered before January 1, 2023 use the older AFV formula at 1% of 1% of MSRP, but anything titled in 2023 or later pays the standard schedule even if it is electric.
+Two things the MVD tends not to mention up front.
+The rate can shift to $2.89 per $100 after the first registration under some legislative scenarios, so read the renewal notice closely.
+And alternative-fuel vehicles registered before January 1, 2023 use the older AFV formula at 1% of 1% of MSRP; anything titled in 2023 or later pays the standard schedule even if it runs on a battery.

 No use tax if the prior state already taxed it